 Such evolution of consciousness goes hand in hand with our social evolution, according to Graziano.
 Animals acquired the capacity to be aware of the mind of other members of their species.
 Social awareness and self-awareness have evolved “in tandem….We understand other people by projecting ourselves onto them.
 But we also understand ourselves by considering the way other people might see us.”
 Consciousness tracks and grows from our social life and our social self.

 Graziano acknowledges that the schema theory of consciousness is still new, but he believes it “provides a general framework” for understanding consciousness and its evolution.
 It seems to me that it does so very well.
 It’s difficult for us to see our minds in physical terms because we have that voice in our head that insists, “Wow!
 I’m thinking and feeling all this!”
 Feeling this cerebral glow, we easily believe we carry an ethereal self, even an undying soul.
-But I think it’s the opposite conclusion that is exciting: that the splendor of consciousness is not as an outlier in nature but is a thoroughly earthly step in the series of small, accidental, pragmatic adjustments that is physical evolution.
+But I think it’s the opposite conclusion that is exciting: that the splendor of consciousness is not that is an outlier in nature but that it is a thoroughly earthly step in the series of small, pragmatic adjustments that is evolution.